 “Old fashioned 7-Up pound cake recipe made from scratch the southern way!
 Velvety soft, moist and finished off with a classic 7-up glaze!”

 My grandma Barb’s homemade 7-up pound cake is THE TRUTH.
 But mine…is better! *drops mic* Love you grandma but this 7-up pound cake is out of this world good!
-(She encourages a lil friendly competition : )
+(No worries, she encourages a lil friendly competition every now and then : )

 Like seriously y’all there really was a 7-up pound cake made every doggone week!
 We ate it plain most of the time but occasionally it was drizzled with a glaze or we’d top it with fresh strawberries and cool whip.